Supporting Your Child Through an Eating Disorder: A Guide for Parents

 Who is FBT for?

-FBT has been shown to be effective for kids, teens, and young adults. showing signs of eating disorders.
+FBT has been shown to be effective for kids, teens, and young adults showing signs of eating disorders.

-It has been used to help kids and teens who are struggling with anorexia, bulimia, binge eating disorder, as well as avoidant restrictive food intake disorder (ARFID).
+It has been used to help kids and teens who are struggling with anorexia, bulimia, binge eating disorder, and in some cases ARFID.

 In the cases of binge eating disorder and bulimia, the family is taught to help feed their child adequately and supportively interrupt binge eating, purging, laxative use, and misuse of exercise.

-FBT works both for teens who have been to inpatient multiple times and still struggle to let go of the symptoms, and for teens who have just started to engage in eating disorder behaviors, and any child in between.
+FBT works both for teens who have been to inpatient multiple times and still struggle to let go of the symptoms, and for teens who have just started to engage in eating disorder behaviors, and for any child in between.

 FBT is not just for teens, however.
 It can also be used with children and young adults still living at home.
 FBT can be used in all different types of families or caregiving situations (like grandparent caregivers and single-parent households).